pwilmart/PXD011691_reanalysis/README.md

 ![BGS scatter plot grids](images/Slide3.png)

 We expect properly summarized and normalized TMT data from a single plex to be very precise.
 We also expect decent accuracy and dynamic range when using the SPS-MS3 instrument method available on Thermo Orbitrap Tribrid instruments.
-We have replicate 1 samples of the 5 UPS2 spike-in levels from the BGS data.
+We have Replicate 1 samples of the 5 UPS2 spike-in levels from the BGS data.
 On the left, we have all proteins (mouse and UPS2); on the right, we have just the mouse background proteins.
 In the bottom row of the left panel, the handful of proteins above the diagonal trend line are the UPS proteins.
 They are missing in the bottom row of the right panel were we do not have any UPS2 proteins.

 ![FLI scatter plot grids](images/Slide4.png)

-These are similar plots from the FLI data with the replicate 2 samples.
+These are similar plots from the FLI data with the Replicate 2 samples.
 The pattern is the same.
-Note: the correlation coefficient is not a very sensitive metric.
+Note: the correlation coefficient is not a very sensitive metric (R^2 values usually run from 0.9 to 1.0 for typical data).
 We can tell far more with our eyes as to what samples have tighter scatter plots.

 ![Average scatter plot grid](images/Slide5.png)

-Another thing we can do is to average intensities by biological group and do scatter plots of the average vectors.
+Another thing we can check is to average intensities by biological group and do scatter plots of the average vectors.
 This lets us get a heads up on the statistical testing by seeing which groups are similar or different.
 We do not have any biological groups in this experiment, so we can compare the sample replicates.
 We see that the proteomes of technical replicates are very similar.
 That is true at both sites and whether we have all proteins or just mouse proteins.
 There are a few proteins off of the diagonal trend line, but the vast majority of the 6,260 proteins are very similar over almost 6 decades of intensity dynamic range.

 ### Comparison between Sites